 - When you felt you belong to a community and what helped you?

-- How to build a loyal community with the right digital tools?
+- How to build an online community with the right digital tools?

 - How to foster an offline community by meeting people in person?